NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 > As you already found out the "fake input" mode prevents the detection of normal canvas.
 For WebGL I'm not aware of any (reasonable) way to prevent the detection there (actually I also have a detection page for webGL: https://canvasblocker.kkapsner.de/test/webGL-Test.html)

-**Conclusion:**
+I won't reproduce the test here, but I am quite confident that this finding is correct and that the bot spoofs different values for WebGL functionality.

 #### Result 2: Various Browser Fingerprints are Static across Bot Samples

 The bot detection site [f.vision](http://f.vision/) has quite nice fingerprinting techniques.
 For that reason I will test if it is possible to detect
 [Brightdata's bot](https://brightdata.com/products/data-collector) with those fingerprints.
 Detection is possible if the following two properties hold:

-1. The fingerprints stay the same among independent bot samples
+1. The fingerprints stay the same among many independent bot samples
-2. Those fingerprints together have enough entropy
+2. Those fingerprints together have enough entropy so you can uniquely identify the bot among thousands of normal visitors

 | # | HSTS   | WEBGL            | CANVAS      | PLUGINS          | AUDIO            | CLIENT RECTS     | FONTS            |